Post

 [+] Found file: /mnt/hgfs/sharedfolder/vishwa/Forensics/6-ebf967130d550a180f7e3fda47a5ca96bb442c81/Screenshot 2024-03-01 151511.png

-Reading each text file manually, the flag is broken up into index strings.
-So I went ahead to grep the word “string” and got parts of the flag.
+Analyzing each text file manually, the flag seems to be broken up into index strings.
+So I went ahead to grep the word string and got parts of the flag.
 However, index 6, 7 and 8 was missing from the results obtained.

 1